BAARD-CAMH/.github/profile/README.md

 # Biotype-assigned Augmentation Approach in Resistant Depression (BAARD)

-Welcome to the official GitHub organization for the **BAARD Project**
+Welcome to the official GitHub organization page for the **BAARD Project**

 ## Project Overview